Please click on the links below to view the FAQ answers

 - Schools K-12 - We have worked hard to provide a list of businesses in your county that have already been contaced and listed how they will work with you.
 Classroom speakers will come into classrooms K-12, so any teacher can partner with their local businesses.

-- Junior High Six annual 8th grade career fairs comprised of 30 - 45 local business partners.
+- Junior High - Three annual 8th grade career fairs comprised of 30 - 45 local business partners.
 Students have the opportunity to talk with five local business leaders of their choice and listen to one keynote speaker.
 We strive to have a variety of business leaders from each career cluster.
-We also provide a workbook to help students start on career exploration, understand how to dress for success, and prepare for the career fair.
-Rounding out the end of the career fair is a free lunch from a local vendor.
+Prior to the career fair, students should start career exploration, understand how to dress for success, and prepare for the career fair.

-- High School YouScience is offered free of charge to all high school students.
+- High School - YouScience is offered free of charge to all high school students through the vendor.
 This program is an extensive patent pending algorithm that combines aptitudes and interests with current careers to make high quality career and education recommendations.
+Our grant does not pay for the reports this year.

 Absolutely, simply give the business owner the website address www.necopwr.org, and tell them the submission form link is on the home page.
 One of our staff will process the form and list the business owner on our website.